websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/using-workflows/workflow-designer/forks-and-joins-reference.md

 > Subscribers

-This tutorial documents how to use the _Fork_, _Join_ and _Join XOR_ nodes.
+This reference article documents how to use the _Fork_, _Join_ and _Join XOR_ nodes.
 These nodes are not used in the default [Single Approver](../workflow-designer-overview/resources/single-approver-definition.xml) definition.

 However, these nodes are very useful for workflow processes that have multiple reviewers like the [Legal-Marketing Definition](../workflow-designer-overview/workflow-processes/legal-marketing-definition.xml) sample.